 The required repairs can be done by you or by an expert who will make sure that your property is fully pest-proof by securing loose parts, filling holes, and covering openings or vents.

 Other than your roof, your house crawl space and attic also need an inspection to make sure that you are not giving the pests or rodents of all kinds their hiding spot option.
 See to it that your chimneys are covered so that birds, raccoons, and other rodents can’t get access to your home to build their own space, and then have their babies in there.

 Entry points and attic windows should be inspected and all cracks are secured.
 Roof tiles that are loose should be re-affix to prevent rodent entry points.
 To eliminate the temptation for rodents to settle in, gutters should be repaired and cleaned.

 Set some time to tidy up your yard and cut back on vegetation.
 The bushes should be well-trimmed and the grass needs to be cut.
+If you have a big lawn get buy a top rated ride on lawn mower.
 In addition, you can also rake the leaves but make sure to pile them up next to your home’s foundation.
 Also, remember to keep them at least 2-feet away so that pests don’t see it as a pathway to hide as they enter your home.

 Storage of Food

 To keep pests away from your kitchen also implies getting rid of the reason why they are there at the first place — to access or get food.
 This does not mean that you can no longer store food in your kitchen, but if you know how to properly seal it up will make it inaccessible to pests like rats and mice.
 With this, you are sending them away from your place as their food source area.
 Also, make sure to check the inside area of your drawers and cabinets for holes, then seal them up once found.

 Above recommendations are what you can do yourself, but the best-related solution is still to hire the services offered by pest control companies.